hexalang/Hexa/docs/reference.md

 #### Matrices

-The `Matrix<T>` type is a 2D array of arrays of T. Basically operates like a normal `Array<T>`: grows on demand, etc. But for 2D use cases like UI grid / game inventory / layout usage.
-Maybe later replaced with dedicated type without breaking code (compared to manual array of arrays or offset withing single array).
+The `Matrix<T>` type is a 2D array of arrays of T. Basically it operates like a normal `Array<T>`: grows on demand, etc. But for 2D use cases like UI grid / game inventory / layout usage.
+Can be later replaced with a dedicated type without breaking code (compared to manual arrays of arrays or an offset within a single array).

 ```hexa
 let matrix Matrix<Int> = [[1, 2, 3], [4, 5, 6]] // `Matrix` just a view on top of an array of arrays